Browse parent directory

 - In theory, it will become possible to run searches on an airgapped tails machine.
 Search indices can be stored on read-only media and memory can wiped on reboot.

 - As of 2025, a handful of intelligence agencies have exclusive access to everyone's thoughts, as everyone is dependent on centrally hosted search engines.
+This could change.

 - Search for jobs, houses, friends, partners, etc without relying on a tech company.